jsuyash1514/Graph-Kit/CONTRIBUTING.md

 ### Pull Requests
 We love pull requests, so be bold with them!
 Don't be afraid of going ahead and changing something, or adding a new feature.
-We're very happy to work with you to get your changes merged into Graph Library.
+We're very happy to work with you to get your changes merged into Graph Kit.

 If you've got an idea for a change then please discuss it in the open first, by opening an issue.

-If you're looking for something to work on, have a look at the open issues in the repository [here](https://github.com/jsuyash1514/GraphLibrary/issues).
+If you're looking for something to work on, have a look at the open issues in the repository [here](https://github.com/jsuyash1514/Graph-Kit/issues).

 > We don't have a set format for Pull requests, but we expect you to list changes, bugs generated and other relevant things in PR message.